 cruising sair and lang;

 But daren’t come ashore

 for fear of Bover and his gang

 The Tyneside region has a rich heritage of songs with a nautical flavour, one of the most famous being ‘Dance Ti thy Daddy’ a traditional song dating to at least the 1820s.
-The verse and chorus below is from the original traditional version followed by a chorus and verse written as for the theme tune for the 1970s BBC TV dram When the Boat Comes In which was set in the fictional North East town of Gallowshields and most filmed in North Shields.
+The verse and chorus below is from the original traditional version followed by a chorus and verse written as the theme tune for the 1970s BBC TV drama When the Boat Comes In which was set in the fictional North East town of Gallowshields and mostly filmed in North Shields.

 Thou shalt have a fish and thou shalt have a fin